 Propazine (2,4-Bis(isopropylamino)-6-chloro-1,3,5-triazine) and PCNB (Pentachlornitrobenzol also known as quintozine).

 Further active substances are chlorothalonil (fungicide), tefluthrin (insecticide) and picloram (herbicide).
-These active substances are continued to be used in approved pesticides in Germany (cf. Table I, Pesticides).
+Two of these active substances are continued to be used in approved pesticides in Germany (cf. Table I).
 Tefluthrin is not emission relevant due to the application method.
 The pesticide is applied on seed in closed storage buildings (communication by Syngenta Agro, 2015 4)).
+In 2022, analyses were carried out for HCB contamination in the crop protection product Force 20 CS.
+HCB contamination could not be detected.
 Thus, it is not considered in the amount of reported HCB emissions.

-Table Ia, Chlorothalonil (above) & Table Ib (below), Picloram: Overview of plant protection products and their trade names, chemical agents, intended applications and approval numbers; last update 12/08/2021
+Table I, Chlorothalonil (above) & Table Ib (below), Picloram: Overview of plant protection products and their trade names, chemical agents, intended applications and approval numbers; last update September 2022